Bug report #7376

-#1 Updated by John Sankey about 7 years ago
+#1 Updated by John Sankey over 8 years ago

 Further detail: using control/leftclick always works, so the problem is with the interface to the Mac mouse handler that a real rightclick is often confused with a leftclick.
 A similar problem exists with regards to Mac delete: QGIS only recognizes fn/delete - it should recognize a Mac delete for what it is.